tonysoutha/csci3081/labs/lab15_Regression_Test/README.md

 * passenger_factory.cc

-in the lab 15 directory.
-The methods in the file *passenger_factory.cc* can be configured to work in random or determistic (repeatable) mode using a MACRO.
+The methods in this new *passenger_factory.cc* can be configured to work in random or deterministic (repeatable) mode using a MACRO.

 #### Creating the Lab 15 regression test executable

-To create the regression test executable
-, perform the following steps with the files in the lab 15 folder:
+To create the regression test executable, perform the following steps with the files in the lab 15 folder:

 1) Copy the file **regression_driver.cc** into your _project/drivers_ directory